petezh/E-Debate/article.md

 - The total number of entries increased by 17.5% from 2019 to 2020.
 - Tournaments gained an average of 18 competitors this year.

 The decrease in distinct debaters shouldn't be surprising.
 Teams could've had a tough time recruiting new debaters.
-Debaters themselves could've had other priorities in their lives.
+Debaters themselves might have had other priorities in their lives.
 And, competitors who enjoyed the social aspects of debate may have felt that tournaments were no longer worth it.

 The bump in entries is also predictable.
 With fewer logistical barriers, avid debaters could've had greater access to tournaments.
 Moreover, many tournaments usually held early in the year were postponed (e.g. St. Marks, Notre Dame), which might have concentrated interest in remaining, available tournaments.